AI-powered Jerry raises $28M to help you save money on car insurance – TechCrunch

 The company must be doing something right.
 In 2020, Jerry saw its revenue surge by “10x.”

-For some context, Jerry sold a few million dollars of insurance in 2019, according to Argawal.
+For some context, Jerry sold a few million dollars of insurance in 2019, according to Agrawal.
 This year, he said, the company is on track to do “three to four times” more than last year’s numbers.

 “There’s no other automated way to compare and buy car insurance, because all the APIs are not easily accessible,” he said.
 “What we have done is we have automated the end to end journey for the consumer using our infrastructure, which will only scale over time.”

-Jerry makes recurring revenue from earning a percentage of the premium when a consumer purchases a policy on its site.
+Jerry makes recurring revenue from earning a percentage of the premium when a consumer purchases a policy on its site from carriers such as Progressive.

-“A lot of the marketplaces are lead-gen. A very small percent of their revenue is reoccurring,” Argawal said.
+“A lot of the marketplaces are lead-gen. A very small percent of their revenue is reoccurring,” Agrawal said.
 “For us, it’s 100% of our revenues.”

 Goodwater Capital’s Chi-Hua Chien notes that the insurance space has historically been a very challenging category from a customer experience perspective.